 Do pair coriander seeds with the right spices.

 Coriander is not typically used on its own.
-In most cases, it is paired with any of a variety of other spices.
-In both Indian and Latin American cuisines, the other spices can vary but in almost every case, cumin will be among them.
-Coriander and cumin are paired in garam masala as well as in Latin American chorizo.
+In most cases, it is paired with any of a variety of other spices to form a spice blend.
+In both Indian and Latin American cuisines, the other spices can vary, but in almost every spice mix, cumin will be among them.
+Coriander and cumin are paired in garam masala, as well, as in Latin American chorizo.
 Both spices are often characterized as warm and cumin’s nutty earthiness pairs very well with coriander’s citrus-scented sweetness.

 Don’t grind coriander seeds if you are using them in a pickle recipe.